 - Select Remove URL to delete the URL and remove public access to the folder.

 - In the Shared with area, enter the email addresses with which you want to share the folder.
 For each address, select whether the user:

-- Can read – Read citations, only.
+- Can read – Read references only.

 - Can modify – Add and remove references, add notes to references, and read and annotate attached supported PDF files.

-You can also view users with whom you have already shared the folder, and can change or remove their access.
+You can view users with whom you have already shared the folder, and can change or remove their access.

 - When you are done, select Done.